-Here are the top 10 UK dividend stocks on the FTSE 100 with dividend growth stretching back until at least the year 2000.
+Here are the current top UK dividend stocks from UK's biggest companies, with dividend growth stretching back until at least the year 2000.

 What you will notice is that a lot of the current dividends on offer aren’t all that impressive.
-Quite a few even sit below the current FTSE 100 dividend yield of 3%.
+Quite a few even sit below the current dividend yield of the UK's biggest companies at 3%.

 So far it seems to be a choice between a decent yield and consistency, so how do you get access to both?

 Well one way is to peer just beyond the nosebleed-inducing yields to the companies with slightly lower payouts who are more likely to actually pay it.

 Wellington Management dug into data from 1930-2020 and found that US stocks offering the highest level of dividend payouts have trailed behind firms paying high, but not the highest, dividend yields.

 Wellington divided dividend-paying stocks into quintiles by their level of dividend pay outs.
 The first quintile consisted of the highest dividend payers, while the fifth quintile made up the lowest dividend payers.

 A key reason why the second-string outperformed the headliners was because, quite often, the very highest yields ended up flying too close to the sun.
 They were more likely to be cut and, as a cohort, were less sustainable than the second tier.

 As dividends recover from the bizarre year that was 2020, it might be even more prudent to look beyond the chart-toppers - we want rock’n’roll hall of famers, not one hit wonders.